 Before interview: It is helpful to re-read your personal statement and any submitted work to familiarise yourself with the information that the interviewers have.
 If you had a test or assessment, you might like to consider the questions again and think whether you could have answered them better.

 After interview: In order to make comparisons between different candidates, interviewers may often use similar lines of questioning in their interviews.
-Whilst it may be tempting for you to discuss tests or interview questions with other candidates, this is not in your best interests and you are ultimately less likely to gain a place.
+Applicants should be aware that they are prohibited from discussing test or interview questions with other candidates.

 You will find that there is a team of current undergraduates on hand during the interview period.
 They often arrange hospitality for candidates, especially for those staying overnight and will generally provide help, dealing with queries you might have about interviews, studying at Magdalene etc or offer support or some distraction from the interviews themselves.

-The student helpers, Admissions staff and the Porters will be willing to show you where an interview room is, direct you to Cripps Court Cafeteria for something to eat, provide help if you need to contact someone, or just give a word of support and encouragement.
+The student helpers, Admissions staff and the Porters will be willing to show you where an interview room is, direct you to the Cafeteria for something to eat, provide help if you need to contact someone, or just give a word of support and encouragement.

 We hope you enjoy the opportunity to visit Magdalene and hope that the interview experience proves not to be as daunting as you had feared!